helmi-omar/kod-bidang-eperolehan/README.md

 # kod-bidang-eperolehan
-List of kod bidang eperolehan extract from eperolehan website on April 2024 into my db.
+List of kod bidang eperolehan extract from eperolehan pdf document guide on April 2024.

 Reference: